lukeganzevoort/mononote/README.md

 # Mononote

 A modern, minimalist note-taking application built with Next.js and PocketBase.
-Mononote provides a clean, distraction-free interface for organizing your thoughts with support for folders, real-time syncing, and a beautiful dark mode.
+Mononote provides a clean, distraction-free interface for organizing your thoughts with support for folders and real-time syncing.
+The website is built completely static and hosted on GitHub Pages, enabled by PocketBase being used as a backend-as-a-service.

+The name "Mononote" comes from the simplistic monofont used in the note editor.
+The goal is to keep the interface minimal and focused on the notes themselves so the user doesn't get distracted by the UI or formatting options.

+NOTE: This webapp is not open to the public yet.
+But the demo is available to try out.

+## Demo

+Check out the live demo: **[https://lukeganzevoort.github.io/mononote/](https://lukeganzevoort.github.io/mononote/)**

 ## Features